Why Wall Street is now betting on water | DW | 21.01.2021

 Municipal companies and utilities could also stand to profit from water futures, the CME argues.
 In California where water is scarce, water prices often soar overnight because of wildfires or droughts.

-Costs for the next six months can only be estimated roughly at as Nasdaq Senior Manager Patrick Wolf told Bloomberg.
+Costs for the next six months can be estimated only roughly, as Nasdaq Senior Manager Patrick Wolf told Bloomberg.
 He's in charge of the futures in California, the United States' largest water market.

 Farmers like Edgar Terry believe the Wall Street initiative might come in handy.
 When a drought is on the horizon, they could secure enough water in time at reasonable prices.
 Terry, who in a side job is a professor of finance at California Lutheran University, says the futures could enable him to secure today's prices for tomorrow's supplies.